 Estimated program cost: $25,900 (Limited Medical Radiologic Technology with MA Skills Certificate), $16,500 (Medical Assisting Certificate)

 - Career-focused education that includes professional development coaching, career services, and job placement assistance

-- Medical assisting certificate program offered as an online program that includes clinical study at your choice of eight campus locations
+- Medical assisting certificate program offered as an online program that includes clinical study at your choice of nine campus locations

-In just 48 weeks, the College of Health Professions can take you from student to trusted member of the healthcare team through its medical assisting certificate program, thanks to a convenient blend of online study and on-campus clinical training.
-And because the program is offered at all of the college’s eight campus locations, it’s easy to complete the on-campus requirements at a site close to home.
+In just 36 weeks (blended) or 40 weeks (online), the College of Health Professions can take you from student to trusted member of the healthcare team through its medical assisting certificate program, thanks to a convenient blend of online study and on-campus clinical training.
+And because the program is offered at all of the college’s nine campus locations, it’s easy to complete the on-campus requirements at a site close to home.
 Interested in adding radiologic technology to your medical assisting education?
-Then the college’s 60-week limited medical radiologic technology with MA skills certificate program is right for you!
-This blended program, offered at both the Dallas and McAllen campuses, provides a comprehensive course of study in both medical assisting and x-ray training.
+Then the college’s 58-week limited medical radiologic technology with MA skills certificate program is right for you!
+This blended program, offered at both the Dallas and McAllen campuses, provides a comprehensive course of study in both medical assisting and x-ray training (offered only at the following locations: Austin, Dallas, Fort Worth, Houston NW, Houston SW, McAllen, NW San Antonio).
 Whichever program you choose, you’ll feel good about choosing a school that values both student support and success in the workplace.
 Their medical assisting certificate program boasts a career-focused education that includes professional development coaching, career services, and job placement assistance.

 Medical Assistant Certificate of Completion (online, hybrid)